 James and Kara exchange glances, James answers, “That’s a better question for her.
 We don’t mean to make this difficult.
 I know we don’t sound like typical parents, we can’t be, we hardly have a typical daughter.
 Until I have strong reasons to do otherwise, or she asks, I won’t interject myself into Janah’s decisions regarding her life.
 While she is nearly eleven, she is nothing like eleven.
 We would only frustrate ourselves treating her as if she were a child.”

 “Janah doesn’t get frustrated.”

-Lacy looked at him, she wondered if he was kidding her.
+Lacy looks at him, she wonders if he is kidding her.

 “Then I have your permission to work this out directly with Janah?”